U.S. Route 90: Florida State Road 1

 The Florida State Road No. 1 (also known as the Old Brick Road, Red Brick Road, U.S. Highway 90, or Old Spanish Trail) is a historic road near Milton, Florida.
-It is located, roughly, in three sections east of Milton, parallel to U.S. 90, between Marquis Bayou and Harold.
+It is located, roughly, in three sections east of Milton, parallel to US 90, between Marquis Bayou and Harold.
 On June 23, 1994, it was added to the National Register of Historic Places.